South Shropshire (UK Parliament constituency)

-South Shropshire is a former United Kingdom Parliamentary constituency.
-It was a constituency of the House of Commons of the Parliament of the United Kingdom from 1832 to 1885.
-It was represented by two Knights of the Shire.
+South Shropshire is a county constituency in Shropshire.
+It was first created in 1832 and was represented by two Knights of the Shire.

 The constituency was abolished, along with North Shropshire, under the Redistribution of Seats Act 1885, with effect from the 1885 general election.
-The county was then split into single-member constituencies: Ludlow, Newport, Oswestry and Wellington.
+The county was then split into four single-member constituencies: Ludlow, Newport, Oswestry and Wellington.

+Further to the completion of the 2023 Periodic Review of Westminster constituencies, the seat was re-established for the 2024 general election, formed from the current constituency of Ludlow with only minor boundary changes.
+It has been represented since 2024 by Stuart Anderson of the Conservative Party.

 Boundaries

+Historic

 1832–1885: The Hundreds of Brimstey, Chirbury, Condover, Ford, Munslow, Overs, Purslow (including Clun) and Stoddesdon, and the Franchise of Wenlock.

+Current

+The re-established constituency is composed of the following: